Updating Security Network IPS firmware to a specific version

-- When the scheduled time occurs, the Scheduled Installation will begin and only the specified version will be installed.
+- When the scheduled time occurs, the Scheduled Installation begins and only the specified version is installed.

-Note: This method requires that the firmware package files already exist in /var/spool/updates/.
-Be sure these exist prior to attempting the upgrade.
+Note: This method requires that the firmware package files exist in /var/spool/updates /.
+Be sure these exist before attempting the upgrade.
 You can manually download the package files (if needed) by accessing the IBM Security Download Center.
-Once authenticated, click Download under My software on the left-hand side.
+Once authenticated, click Download under My software on the left side.
 Under My Products, click IBM Security Network IPS (GV/GX Series) and then the appropriate product under Product Lines.
-Here you will find all available firmware updates.
-Be sure to download the .pkg upgrade package (for each version you wish to update to) and copy them to the device into /var/spool/updates/.
-Alternatively, you may download these using the Manual Upgader.
+Here you find all available firmware updates.
+Be sure to download the .pkg upgrade package (for each version you want to update to) and copy them to the device into /var/spool/updates /.
+Alternatively, you can download these using the Manual Upgrader.

 - Change directory to /var/spool/updates/.

 - Remove any unnecessary .pkg files for versions that will not be installed.
-For example, if updating to 4.5, remove the prov_g_firm_4.6.pkg file.
+For example, if updating to 4.5, remove the prov_g_firm_4.6.pkg and any later version files.

 - Using the SiteProtector console, open the Update Settings policy for the IPS.
 Go to the License and Update Servers tab.